NormalVR/Normcore-Documentation/src/guides/using-ar-as-a-spectator-view.md

 title: Using AR as a spectator view
 description: This guide walks you through using mobile AR to spectate on XR applications.
 ---
-# Using AR as a spectator view for your XR app
+# Using AR as a Spectator View for Your XR App

 This is one of my favorite use cases for Normcore.
 Before diving into this guide, I recommend reading this [blog post](https://www.normalvr.com/blog/using-ar-to-see-into-the-vr-world/) about how this concept works at a high level.

 ## Create an app to spectate
 Before we can start, we need an example VR project that we’ll use with our AR spectator app.
 I’m going to start with the “Realtime + VR Player” scene from the Normcore Examples folder.
-Import [Normcore](https://normcore.io/download), open up the VR Player example scene and add your [App Key](https://normcore.io/dashboard) to the Realtime component in the scene.
+Import [Normcore](https://normcore.io/download), open up the VR Player example scene, and add your [App Key](https://normcore.io/dashboard) to the Realtime component in the scene.

 Hit Play in Unity and make sure the VR Player prefab spawns in our colored cube world.